-After this time, it will be down to you to prove the fault was present at the time of purchase, whether you claim through your warranty or exercise your rights.
+After the first six months it will be down to you to prove the fault was present at the time of purchase, whether you claim through your warranty or use your consumer rights.

-Usually you’ll usually need proof of purchase, details of the problem and a photocopy of the warranty or guarantee to make a claim.
+Usually you’ll need proof of purchase, details of the problem and a photocopy of the warranty or guarantee to make a claim.

 Can I still claim if my warranty has run out?

 If your warranty runs out after a year and your product develops a fault, you still have consumer rights and can make a faulty goods claim.

 You may need to get an expert report, opinion or evidence of similar problems across the product range.

 The retailer can also make a deduction from any refund for fair use after the first six months of ownership if an attempt at a repair or replacement is unsuccessful.

 You have up to six years from the date of purchase to take a claim to the small claims court for faulty goods in England, Wales and Northern Ireland, and five years in Scotland.